What is Fraud Auditing?

 There are two types of audit fraud with distinctive differences.

-This is perform by a company’s senior management (CEO, CFO, COO).
+- Fraudulent Financial Reporting – This is perform by a company’s senior management (CEO, CFO, COO).
 It consider as being committed by the organization itself to benefit the company.

-This type of audit fraud performed by lower-level employees who commit fraud against the company to benefit themselves.
+- Misappropriation of Assets – This type of audit fraud performed by lower-level employees who commit fraud against the company to benefit themselves.

-Of the two types of audit fraud, the first one is the most concerning for the auditors or auditing firms in Dubai.
+Above of the two types of audit fraud, the first one is the most concerning for the auditors or auditing firms in Dubai.

 What Causes Fraud?